Architects

 Robert W. Hess

-In 1930, Bob Hess was a four-year-old going to kindergarten in a church basement in Hiawatha, Kansas when his grandfather, who ran a lumberyard in Prescott, brought him two house plan books to look at one day.
-Fascinated with the colored perspectives and the drawn floor plans, he decided then and there he wanted to grow up to be an architect.
-After serving briefly in the Army Air Corps during WWII, he entered the Architecture Dept. at KU in 1945.
-While a student in his third year, he designed his first house for his parents, a modern one-story on the southwest corner of campus near what is now the Jayhawk Towers.
-After graduating KU in 1949 with a B.S. in Architecture, Hess got a job with the Kansas State Architect in Topeka before obtaining his architectural license in 1951.
+In 1930, Bob Hess was a four-year-old going to kindergarten in a church basement in Hiawatha, Kan. when his grandfather, who ran a lumberyard in Tescott, brought him two house plan books to look at one day.
+Fascinated with the colored perspectives and the drawn floor plans, Hess decided then and there he wanted to be an architect.
+After serving briefly in the Army Air Corps during WWII, he entered the KU Architecture Dept. in 1945.
+In his senior year, he designed his first house for his parents, a modern-looking one-story on the southwest corner of campus near what is now the Jayhawk Towers.
+After graduating in 1949 with a B.S. in Architecture, Hess moved to Seattle to live with his brother and found work with noted Olympia architect G. Stacey Bennett.
+Unable to acclimate to the Seattle weather, he returned to Kansas the following year.
+Hess secured a job working with the State Architect in Topeka before obtaining his Kansas architecture license in 1951.
 He practiced in Lawrence until 1955, designing 14 houses for clients with names still familiar on campus: Hal Barrett, Frank Burge, J. Eldon Fields, E.L.
 Jordan, Richard & Marion Howey, Milton Steinhardt, Edna Hill, and others.

 Strongly influenced by Frank Lloyd Wright, Hess developed an affinity for the site and working with existing contours.
-A number of his houses in Lawrence were built on problem sites, where he learned engineering lessons that would serve him well in his later work designing houses on steep hillsides in the Los Angeles area.
-His career in L.A. began with the development of the Pacific Palisades architecture firm Pollack, Drazen and Hess.
-He became a licensed architect in the State of California in 1965, started his own private practice, and spent more than 30 years designing and renovating homes for clients in the entertainment industry, the commercial sector, as well as many other properties.
-On architecture: “It’s about knowing how to use light and space and then knowing how to transfer how you feel about it to the client, and then getting the permits for it,” he says.
-Hess, 87, is retired and lives in Santa Barbara, Calif., where he enjoys playing the piano at the local Masonic Lodge every week.
+A number of his houses in Lawrence were built on problem sites, where he learned engineering lessons that would serve him well in his later work designing houses on steep hillsides in Southern California.
+His career took off in Los Angeles with the development of the Pacific Palisades architecture firm Pollack, Drazen and Hess.
+After becoming a licensed architect in the State of California in 1965, Hess started his own private practice, and spent more than 25 years designing and renovating homes for clients in the entertainment industry and working on commissions in the commercial sector.
+On architecture: “It’s about knowing how to use light and space and then knowing how to transfer how you feel about it to the client, and then getting the permits for it,” he said.
+Hess semi-retired in his 50s and moved to Santa Barbara, where he built his own house overlooking the city and Pacific Ocean.
+A lifelong Mason, Hess was an accomplished pianist who regularly played at the Santa Barbara Masonic Lodge until his death on September 10, 2013 at age 87.

 Warren C. Heylman